Gaining & Sustaining Competitive Advantage

 The real-world, field-proven reality of CRM is that it is the organization’s Workforce that actually “have” the relationships with Customers, not the “Company”.
 In health care, “bedside manner matters”.
 At your most-frequented restaurant it’s the people and the service they provide that bring you back, not just the food.
 In financial services “people bank with bankers, not with banks”.

 In every market segment, successful day-in, day-out, “on-the-ground”, “in the trenches” CRM is about people: your customers, and your workforce.
 Simply stated, CRM cannot succeed unless the organization’s workforce is fully-engaged, fully-enabled and completely integrated into the process.

 In today’s environment of hyper-reactive competition, few organizations can sustain long-term, or even medium-term, competitive advantage by relying solely on intellectual or technological advances.
 Market and product innovations are rapidly co-opted by competitors.
 Segment participants can easily acquire like technologies and processes in quick response to competitive initiatives.
-CRM software (or SaaS) implementation simply doesn’t provide any competitive advantage if every segment competitor has it.
+CRM software or application implementation simply doesn’t provide any competitive advantage if every segment competitor has it.

 The secret to long-term competitive advantage is not ideas, processes, products or technologies.
 It’s people.
 Your workforce.
 Technology enables business processes.
 Business processes enable people.
 And, people achieve the success.

 How then, to optimize workforce performance, so that the workforce can optimize the full and true revenue potential of CRM?
 The answer is as fundamental to business success as Financial Resource Management and Customer Relationship Management itself: it’s Enterprise Performance Management (EPM).